Meteor-Community-Packages/meteor-autoform-bs-button-group-input/README.md

 aldeed:autoform-bs-button-group-input
 =========================

 An add-on Meteor package for [aldeed:autoform](https://github.com/aldeed/meteor-autoform).
-Provides a Bootstrap button group theme for the "select-checkbox" and "select-radio" AutoForm input types.
+Provides a Bootstrap button group theme for the "select-checkbox", "select-radio", and "boolean-radios" AutoForm input types.

 ## Installation